AsjadMalick/LibraryDatabase/README.md

 Also ensure node.js is installed before proceding

-You can use the files in libraryDBDump folder to import the schema and methods on your local MySQL instance
+You can use the files in libraryDBDump folder to import the schema and methods on your local MySQL instance.
+Ensure the schema name is 'library_db'

 # Install
 clone this repo with